sridhar47/Modules/presence/README.md

 # presence

->This component detects the presence of elements in the page and group them in a object with required and optional elements.
+>This module detects the presence of elements in the page and group them in a object with required and optional elements.
 Fires a fail method if some required element is not found.

 ---